sai2yeshwanth/Band_name_generator/README.md

 # Band Name Generator
- It's a very simple band name generator program using python
+ It's a very simple band name generator using string concatenation in python